greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

     declare -a MIRROR_DATA_DIRECTORY=(/data1/mirror /data1/mirror /data1/mirror /data2/mirror /data2/mirror /data2/mirror)
     ```

-    **Note:** You can initialize your Greenplum system with primary segments only and deploy mirrors later using the [gpaddmirrors](../utility_guide/ref/gpaddmirrors.html) utility.
+    > **Note** You can initialize your Greenplum system with primary segments only and deploy mirrors later using the [gpaddmirrors](../utility_guide/ref/gpaddmirrors.html) utility.

 4. Save and close the file.